-Join us for our donation-based Learn to Skate lessons taught by Brownbody instructors and assistants.
+Join us for our 7-week Learn to Skate lessons taught by Brownbody instructors and assistants.
 No experience required.

 Brownbody’s goal with these lessons is to offer a learn to skate experience for youth and adults from Black and Brown communities that centers blackness in the curriculum, format, and structure of the lessons.

 Who we are

 Deneane Richburg is the founder and Artistic Director of Brownbody.
 As the creative home for Richburg’s choreographic work, through Brownbody, she honors the complex narratives of U.S. based Black diasporic communities by taking participants on journeys that disrupt assumptions, ideologies, and disenfranchising popular narratives around blackness.
 As a modern dance choreographer and former competitive figure skater, Richburg is interested in pushing the boundaries of creative expression on the ice via engaging these narratives as a framework in which somatic based movement exploration occurs.
 Richburg blends different movement worlds and creates work for both the ice and the stage.